access42/AccesSlide/README.md

 Every file is also available in a non-minified version.
 This lets you change or create your own CSS without using a post-processor.

 ## Automation with Grunt
-A minimal grunt configuration is also available for CSS compilation.
+A minimal Grunt configuration is also available for CSS compilation.
 4 modules are configured in [Gruntfile.js](Gruntfile.js):

 *   [grunt-myth](https://www.npmjs.com/package/grunt-myth): to compile CSS;
 *   [grunt-contrib-cssmin](https://www.npmjs.com/package/grunt-contrib-cssmin): to minify CSS;